thomas-vogel/thomas-vogel.github.io/index.md

 He studied Information Systems and graduated with distinction from the [University of Bamberg](https://www.uni-bamberg.de/en/){:target="_blank"}.
 His research interests are in the areas of (search-based and model-driven) software engineering, self-adaptive & intelligent/autonomous systems, and automated quality assurance of software as well as the combination of these areas.

+## Note (Jan 2024)

+I am on parental leave from January to August 2024.

+During this time, I am not available for service such as reviews.
+I am not teaching and won't be accepting new students for bachelor's or master's theses.

 ## Contact

 <section class="vcard">